uselagoon/.github/profile/README.md

 * [What&#39;s New With Lagoon: Deprecations and Upgrades + Release Notes](https:&#x2F;&#x2F;dev.to&#x2F;uselagoon&#x2F;whats-new-with-lagoon-deprecations-and-upgrades-release-notes-12di)
 <!--END_SECTION:devtofeed-->

-## Community Hours

-We will be holding regularly scheduled community hours, where anyone in the community is welcome to drop in and ask us questions, talk about projects, and chat.

-We currently hold community hours every two weeks, alternating between timezones.
-For 2023, we have also added text-based chats in the Lagoon Discord, so folks can join asynchronously, without missing anything.

-### US timezone
-Every fourth Thursday, in the US afternoon / AusNZ early morning - check your timezone and next meeting at https://dateful.com/eventlink/2693259984.

-### EU timezone
-Every fourth Tuesday, in the EU morning / AusNZ evening - check your timezone and next meeting at https://dateful.com/eventlink/3029145427.

-### Discord chat
-Every fourth Wednesday, in the US afternoon / AusNZ early morning - check your timezone and next meeting at https://dateful.com/eventlink/2140803586.

 ## Contribution

 As an open source project, we LOVE contributions.
-We have some info on getting started in our documentation: https://docs.lagoon.sh/contributing/ .
-We'd also love for you to join us at a community hour or through any of our social media to chat about how you can contribute to Lagoon!
+We have some info on getting started in our documentation: https://docs.lagoon.sh/contributing/.
+We'd also love for you to join us through any of our social media to chat about how you can contribute to Lagoon!
+Join the Discord and hop into the #contrib channel and dreop us a line!